 Wednesday, June 5

 Challenge yourself beyond clinical walls and innovate with your community partners.
-CHI week activities this day will include ways you can work with your community to address a population health issue.
+Learn how you can work with your community to address a population health issue.

 The AHA and UnidosUS have developed resources highlighting hospitals collaborating to advance health equity.

 Lurie Children’s Hospital Community Collaborative Advances Health Equity

 Saint Anthony Hospital Builds Resiliency Through Community Wellness

 In honor of the national, “What Matters to You” day, integrate the patient’s voice in how you deliver care.
 The AHA will release a series of educational webinars to guide you in this journey.

 AHA’s guide helps hospitals and health systems facilitate sensitive conversations with patients about their nonmedical needs.

 Learn how to integrate community health workers into your hospital.

 AHA’s Marie Cleary-Fishman describes how asking “What Matters” helps build partnerships with patients.